How wool interiors can help clean the air in your home

 How wool can suck the poison out of your home

-Wool is a highly complex natural fibre that brings many specific benefits to a huge variety of different products, but did you know that if you choose wool for interior products such as carpets it can actually help to remove potentially harmful chemicals from your home?
-Scientific research has suggested that fitting woollen carpets, curtains and soft furnishings can actually improve air quality inside our homes and offices, all thanks to the amazing qualities of wool fibre.
+Wool is a highly complex natural fibre that brings many specific benefits to a huge variety of different products, but did you know that if you choose wool for interior products such as carpets it can actually help to remove potentially harmful chemicals and household toxins from your home?
+How do you get rid of toxins from the environment in your home?
+Scientific research has suggested that fitting woollen carpets, curtains and soft furnishings can actually improve air quality inside our homes and offices and create a healthy living environment, all thanks to the amazing qualities of wool fibre.

 VOCs – potentially harmful chemicals

 Volatile organic compounds (VOCs) are common household toxins present in many substances we use daily in our homes - cleaning fragrances, paint, glue and furniture.
 Certain VOCs, such as formaldehyde, are now recognised as known carcinogens, and are linked to an increase in cancer.
 VOCs are also associated with ‘sick building syndrome’, where people living or working in a particular building have symptoms such as headaches and allergic reactions.